tavakol5272/Minimum-Convex-Polygon/README.md

 move2 location

 ### Artefacts
-`MCP_areas.csv`: csv-file with Table of all individuals and the sizes of their calculated MCPs.
-Note that this is done only once for the initial setting of `perc`.
+MCP Table (CSV): downloadable csv-file with Table of all individuals and the sizes of their calculated MCPs.
+Note that this is done only once for the initial setting of perc.
 Unit of the area values: km^2.

-`MPC_map.png`: png-file of the UI map view.
+Map as HTML: downloadable as a .html file, and.
 Not in output overview, but direct download via button in UI.

-`MCP_shapefile.zip`: zipped shapefile of the MCP layers for upload to a GIS.
+It is generated using Leaflet and shows MCP area on the map.

+Map as PNG: captures the map as an image in .png format.
 Not in output overview, but direct download via button in UI.

+MCP Shapes: Geospatial shape created from the MCP analysis, offered in multiple formats.
+All of them Not in output overview, but direct download via button in UI.

+•	.geojson (GeoJSON): Ideal for web applications and open-source tools.

+•	.gpkg (GeoPackage): storing vector and raster geodata in a single SQLite database. supports multiple layers and large datasets

+•	.kmz :A zipped version of a KML file (Keyhole Markup Language), displays geographic data in Google Earth and Google Maps.

 ### Settings
 `Percentage of points the MCP should overlap`: Defined percentage of locations that the MCP algorithm shall use for calculating the MCP.
-We use the mcp() implementation of the adehabitat package, where (100 minus `perc` percent of the) locations furthest away from the centroid (arithmetric mean of the coordinates for each animal) are removed.
-Unit: `%` (range 0-100).
+We use the mcp() implementation of the adehabitat package, where (100 minus perc percent of the) locations furthest away from the centroid (arithmetric mean of the coordinates for each animal) are removed.
+Unit: % (range 0-100).

-`Choose a margin size`: Edge area of map around bounding box of the locations for better visibility.
-Unit: degrees.
-Default is 0.001.
-Note that this parameter cannot be interactively changed in the UI, but only set in the Settings in the WFI.

-`Resolution of background map`: Zoom of background map (possible values from 3 (continent) to 18 (building)).
-Depending on the data, high resolutions might not be possible.
-Default is 5.
+`Select Animal`: The user can select the individual(s) for whom the MCP will be calculated and visualized on the map.
+By default, all individuals are selected.

+After the map is displayed, the user can zoom in and out using the buttons on the map.
+They can also select the type of basemap to view (OpenStreetMap, Topomap or Aerial).
+Additionally, the user can choose whether to display the MCPs, the tracks, or both.
+By default, both MCPs and tracks are shown.

 ### Null or error handling:
-**Setting `Percentage of points the MCP should overlap`:** A default of 95 percent is provided and is retained if the input values is changed to NULL.
-If numbers above `100` are provided then the mcp function uses 100 percent of all locations.
-Negative values are not tolerated and will lead to an error.

-**Setting `Resolution of background map`:** A high value for a large area translates into many tiles that need to be downloaded and it will take a very long time to compile the background map, or even crash before doing so.
+**Setting `Percentage of points the MCP should overlap`:** The MCP percentage is selected using a slider with a default value of 90%.
+The slider only allows values from 0 to 100, invalid values like NULL or negative numbers cannot be selected by the user.
+If the user doesn’t choose anything, then the app will just use 90 as the value.

+**Setting `Select Animal`:** By default, all individuals are selected.
+If no individuals are selected, no data and no map will be displayed.
 **Data:** The data are not manipulated in this App, but interactively explored.
 So that a possible Workflow can be continued after this App, the input data set is returned.